michaelchimento/STbayes/README.md

 If you'd prefer to import your own data, STbayes requires two dataframes, and accept an optional third dataframe of individual-level variables.
 The first dataframe gives information  about the spreading of the behavior or information and must contain columns:
 - ```id```: Character or numeric (all converted to numeric, anyway) column of individual identites.
-- ```trial```: Character or numeric column indicating which trial the diffusion belongs to.
-If there is only one diffusion, set all values to 1.
+- ```trial```: Character or numeric column indicating which trial the event belongs to.
+If there is only one trial, set all values to 1.
 - ```time```: This is an integer or float column indicating when the individual was recorded as first informed/knowledgable.
 If an ID was a **pretrained demonstrator, or otherwise became informed prior to the start of the observation period, set as 0**.
 Left censored individuals will not contribute to the likelihood calculation.
 If an individual **never learned during the observation period, set its value to the duration of the observation period**.
 These will be treated as right-censored individuals in the likelihood calculation.
-- ```max_time```: this is the duration of the observation period for each trial.
-If you observed a population for 7 days, max_time=7.
+- ```t_end```: this is the duration of the observation period for each trial.
+If you observed a population for 7 days, t_end=7.

 The second dataframe gives information regarding the network connections of each individual in a long format (i.e. an edge list).
 The edge list can be symmetric (all combinations of individuals provided, useful for directed networks) or asymmetric.
 The first three columns must be:
 - ```trial```: Character or numeric column indicating which trial the networks belong to.
 If there is only one diffusion, set all values to 1.